 - Smoke cigarettes

-People with a history of heart attacks or strokes require regular cholesterol testing to monitor the effectiveness of their treatments.
+People undergoing treatment for high cholesterol require regular cholesterol testing to monitor the effectiveness of their treatments.

 There's little risk in getting a cholesterol test.
 You might have soreness or tenderness around the site where your blood is drawn.
 Rarely, the site can become infected.